ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 GROUP BY ?uri
 ```

-This query fetches the referenced nodes and ways, which are then added to the `referencedWays` and `referencedNodes` sets.
+This query fetches the referenced nodes, ways, and relations which are then added to the `referencedRelations`, `referencedWays`, and `referencedNodes` sets.
 The same approach is applied to fetch members for each way in the `referencedWays` and `waysToUpdateGeometry` sets.

 **Creating Dummy Objects**

-Once all referenced object IDs are collected, dummy objects are created for each referenced node and way.
+Once all referenced object IDs are collected, dummy objects are created for each referenced object.
 These dummy objects are placeholders that provide only the essential geometric and relational information required by the referencing objects.
-This means we have to retrieve the location for each referenced node, and the members of each referenced way and relation.
+This means we have to retrieve the location for each referenced node, and the members of each referenced way and relation in correct order.

 As the location is stored in a triple with the subject `osm2rdfgeom:osm_node_`, we can fetch them with the following query: